Adyem/ctoc-cobol-transpiler/docs/cli_usage_examples.md

 * `--warnings-as-errors` elevates every warning to an error so strict builds fail fast when potential issues surface.
 * `--help` prints a summary of options and exits successfully without running the pipeline.

+### Interpreting reported issues

+The parser tracks recoverable statement errors and resumes scanning at the next statement or paragraph boundary.
+You will see diagnostics for every invalid statement in one run instead of only the first failure.【F:parser.cpp†L165-L204】【F:parser.cpp†L553-L607】

+Semantic analysis records string widths and emits `TRANSPILE_ERROR_SEMANTIC_STRING_TRUNCATION` when a MOVE literal or identifier exceeds the target buffer so you can adjust the field length before retrying the build.【F:transpiler_semantics.cpp†L562-L601】

+When compiling multiple translation units, the transpiler context rejects subprogram registrations that would narrow an alphanumeric parameter.
+The CLI surfaces `TRANSPILE_ERROR_DATA_ITEM_PARAMETER_TRUNCATION` in that situation to guard against inadvertent truncation across module boundaries.【F:transpiler_context.cpp†L1143-L1183】

 ## Environment variable shortcut

 The `CTOC_DEFAULT_DIRECTION` environment variable supplies a fallback value for `--direction`.
 When exported, the flag becomes optional: